Riding in a car is tough on your body.

 The very muscles we need to get out of the car and stand up are doing the exact opposite when we sit in the car.

 When we sit in the car, our glutes and hamstrings get “squished and stretched.”
 And our back muscles are locked in an “overstretched” position.
 And because our muscles are “slightly older,” they don’t have as much resilience as they used to switch from inactivity to activity.
 It takes awhile for them to wake up and get to the work of getting us out of the car and standing upright.
 You are probably experiencing this as “stiffness.”

 Our car seats and seat belts “lock” us into position for safety; they are designed to discourage movement.

-Here are five tips for you to alleviate this stiffness.
+Five tips for you to alleviate this stiffness

 - Use the lumbar support in your car seat to promote a neutral position for your spine, particularly your lower spine (the lumbar area).
 If your car is not equipped with a lumbar adjustment, you can purchase a lumbar support for your car.
 (Google “lumbar support for car,” and you will see various options.)